MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Introduction

 A further step towards advanced MRI-based diagnosis is accurate breast segmentation.
 In clinical routine, whole-breast segmentation and analysis are conducted manually relying on the expertise of clinicians, which is a challenging and time-consuming process.
 With the advent of computer vision, atlas- and statistical-based methods with high accuracy compared to manual segmentation have been proposed (\cite{wu2013automated}).
 Recently, numerous deep learning (DL) approaches have been developed to further improve the performance of breast segmentation.
 These tools extract salient features directly from the images and automatically segment the breast boundary (\cite{seg_mri_unet_2017, hu2018radiomic, ivanovska2019deep}), breast fibroglandular tissue (FGT) (\cite{seg_mri_unet_2017, ivanovska2019deep}) and breast lesions (\cite{zhang2018hierarchical, gallego2017using, negi2020rda}), which are less prone to errors and have achieved encouraging Dice similarity coefficients (DSCs) in various datasets.

 Despite the high popularity of DL approaches, there are some barriers on the path to clinical implementation.
 One main concern is performance degradation due to large inhomogeneities present in MRI datasets, leading to differing imaging feature distributions between training (source domain) and testing (target domain) datasets, also known as the domain shift problem.
-For instance, most available imaging datasets from different medical centers are acquired with different acquisition parameters, protocols and hardware vendors (\cite{da_stmed_2019}).
-Moreover, patient heterogeneity, stemming from different breast sizes, menstrual cycle effects and stage of disease progression, leads to inconsistencies within the images, which may result in unstable performance of DL models (\cite{granzier2022test}).
+Inhomogeneities in MRI datasets primarily stem from two factors: acquisition heterogeneity and biological heterogeneity.
+Acquisition heterogeneity refers to variations in acquisition protocols, machine vendors, contrast-agent enhancement, and reconstruction algorithms, while biological heterogeneity encompasses differences in breast sizes and densities, menstrual cycle effects, and stage of disease progression.
+Additionally, factors such as patient positioning, motion artifacts, and imaging artifacts may contribute to dataset inhomogeneities.
+These inconsistencies within the images may lead to unstable performance of DL models, as highlighted in recent studies (\cite{granzier2022test}).
 Although this problem could be addressed by acquiring large and varied datasets of accurately annotated target images for training, this exercise would be labor-consuming and expensive, and is further hindered by legal and ethical considerations regarding the sharing of patient data.
 Thus, recent published studies (\cite{da_cycada_2018,da_daformer2022,da_fcns_2016}) focus on developing unsupervised domain adaptation (UDA) methods to mitigate the distribution discrepancy without target labels.